-|Date:||05 October 2018||Investigation status:||Active|
+|Date:||05 October 2018||Investigation status:||Completed|

-|Time:||1300 AEST||Investigation level:||Defined - click for an explanation of investigation levels|
+|Time:||1240 EDT||Investigation level:||Defined - click for an explanation of investigation levels|

-|Location:||1.7 km SE Stawell Airport||Investigation phase:||Evidence collection|
+|Location:||1.7 km SE Stawell Airport||Investigation phase:||Final report: Dissemination|

 |State:||Victoria||Occurrence type:||Collision with terrain|

-|Aircraft model||BRM Aero Bristell S-LSA|
+|Aircraft model||BRM Aero Bristell LSA|

 |Type of operation||Flying Training|

-|Damage to aircraft||Substantial|
+|Damage to aircraft||Destroyed|

-|Departure point||Moorabbin, Vic.|
+|Departure point||Moorabbin, Victoria|